Are You Put to Sleep For LASIK?

 After LASIK eye surgery, you will likely want to sleep and rest your eyes.
 You will be given a shield to wear that covers the eyes as they heal and as a deterrent from touching the eyes as the corneas heal.
 LASIK has a very high satisfaction rate with over 95% of patients happy with their results.
 Vision typically improves to 20/20 or 20/40 without the use of prescription glasses or contact lenses.

-For more frequently asked questions and to learn if LASIK is right for you, schedule your appointment with Skyline LASIK by calling 719-444-3000 or filling out our request form at WEBSITE.
+For more frequently asked questions and to learn if LASIK is right for you, schedule your appointment with Skyline LASIK by calling 719-444-3000 or scheduling online.